ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 Test steps:

-1. The Intermediary sends a request to the L2 to display the Transaction Fee Refund of a specific L2 Meta Transaction using the Transaction ID from the transaction finalization confirmation notification from the L2..
+1. The Intermediary sends a request to the L2 to display the Transaction Fee Refund of a specific L2 Meta Transaction using the Transaction ID from the L2's transaction finalization confirmation notification.
 2. The L2 receives the request and verifies that the Intermediary has the necessary permissions to view Transaction Fee Refunds.
 3. The L2 retrieves the Transaction Fee Refund information for the requested L2 Meta Transaction.
 4. The L2 sends the Transaction Fee Refund information to the Intermediary.
 5. The Intermediary receives the Transaction Fee Refund information.
 6. The Intermediary verifies that the Transaction Fee Refund information matches the expected values based on the difference in the L2 Meta Transaction Transaction Fee between the submitted and finalized L2 Meta Transaction.
-7. The Intermediary displays the Transaction Fee Refund information to the Transaction Originator.
+7. The Intermediary displays the Transaction Fee Refund information to the requesting 3rd party.
-8. The Transaction Originator verifies that it can view displayed Transaction Fee and its components match the Transaction Fee and its components for the Transaction ID of the Meta Transaction when accessed directly on the L2 using the Transaction ID.
+8. The requesting 3rd party verifies that the displayed Transaction Fee and its components match the Transaction Fee and its components for the Transaction ID of the Meta Transaction when accessed directly on the L2 using the Transaction ID.

 Test Passing criteria: